rdragos05/UI-Automation-Testing-Gmail/README.md

 -Logout <br />
 -Login to the second address <br />
 -Check if the mail is in the inbox folder <br />
+-Check if the subject/ sender/ body corresponds with the initial values

 Enjoy! <br />